CartoDB/Windshaft/test/README.md

 Create a spatial database called "windshaft_test" and load the script fixtures/windshaft.test.sql to initialize it.
 The script ```./prepare_test``` attempts to do all of it for you.
-Note that the spatial DB must be loaded with a version of PostGIS providing 'AsBinary' and friends (including legacy.sql for PostGIS-2.0).
+Note that if running mapnik < 2.0.2, the spatial DB must be loaded with a version of PostGIS providing 'AsBinary' and friends (including legacy.sql for PostGIS-2.0).

 Flushing your redis database may be needed if you are developing or after changes to the environment configuration: ```redis-cli -p 6333 flushall```.